ThomasPozzuto/Habit_Tracker_IU/README.md

 Testing:

-This Tracker also comes with two testfiles written with pythons build in unittest module.
+This tracker also comes with two testfiles written with pythons build in unittest module.

 1. test_sqls.py
    This files holds the unittest for all SQL commands that interact with the database